Forsakringskassan/designsystem/etc/vue-labs.api.md

 // Warning: (ae-forgotten-export) The symbol "TableColumnSimple" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "TableColumnCheckbox" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "TableColumnRadio" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "TableColumnRowHeader" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "TableColumnText" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "TableColumnAnchor" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "TableColumnButton" needs to be exported by the entry point index.d.ts